Admissions Committee for Ph.D.

 The duration of the interview is about 15 minutes.

-The committee will examine the knowledge you have acquired during previous studies, your ability to deal with questions that require creative thinking, analytical ability, understanding the basic principles of research methods and subjects of interest as defined by you in a declaration of intent.
+The committee will examine the knowledge you have acquired during previous studies, your ability to deal with questions that require creative thinking, analytical ability, understanding the basic principles of research methods, and subjects of interest defined by you in a declaration of intent.

 Document type